Conscription in the Philippines

-Conscription in the Philippines has been implemented at several points in the country's history.
+Conscription, commonly known as "the draft", in the Philippines has been implemented at several points in the country's history.
 As of 2022, no mandatory conscription is in effect in the Philippines and military service is entirely voluntary as stated in the 1987 constitution.
 However, there have been calls for mandatory conscription by Vice President Sara Duterte, along with several Senators pushing for a bill to introduce mandatory Reserve Officers' Training Corps enrollment.

 History

 Mandatory military service has been employed several times over the course of Philippine history.

 Spanish Empire

 During Spanish colonial rule, Filipinos were drafted for military service and deployed as auxiliary forces both in local and foreign campaigns of the Spanish Empire.
 One author states that the Spanish friars supervised the conscription of parishioners into the colonial army.
 The Spaniards evidently commended the Filipinos' military service, citing them as excellent soldiers in campaigns such as the taking of Ternate.
 During the first phase of the Philippine Revolution (1896-1897), more than 17,000 native Filipinos were in the Spanish order of battle, 60% of which were made up of members of the Guardia Civil.